TechEnginHER/JSDocViewer/ReadMe.md

 # 🧭 JSDocView

-**A lightweight Node.js CLI tool turns your JSDoc comments into clean readable Markdown documentation and also lets you  preview it in your browser.**
+**A lightweight Node.js CLI tool turns your JSDoc comments into clean readable Markdown documentation and lets you  preview it in your browser.**

 **It extracts JSDoc comments directly from your source files and converts them into well-structured Markdown documentation**